University of Washington School of Public Health

 HAI receives support from USAID/PEPFAR, NIH, World Bank, UNICEF, The Global Fund to Fight AIDS, Tuberculosis and Malaria, The World Food Program, the William Jefferson Clinton Foundation, and the Doris Duke Charitable Foundation.

-The Seattle Biomedical Research Institute conducts infectious disease research focusing on malaria, HIV/AIDS, tuberculosis, Chagas disease and African sleeping sickness.
+Center for Infectious Disease Research, formerly known as Seattle BioMed, conducts infectious disease research focusing on malaria, HIV/AIDS, tuberculosis, Chagas disease and African sleeping sickness.

 Seattle Children's Hospital and Medical Center